-This program is through on campus learning including on-line and hybrid for further connecting studentâ€™s lifestyle in an influential field.Â You can access more information on our department page.
+This program is available on campus, on-line or in a hybrid format for further connecting studentâ€™s lifestyle in an influential field.Â You can access more information on our department page.

 The average starting salary for graduates with an Associate degree in Criminal Justice is $35,000 – $47,000 (Source: PayScale)